back to guides

 This covers most cases.
 The places where it gets more interesting are when the work the agent does is part of a larger background pipeline - at which point the question stops being "which conversation endpoint" and starts being "should this even be a conversation completion at all".
 That is what the next section covers.

 /conversation/{id}/dispatch is one way to run a completion in the background, but it is not the only background-execution surface on the platform.
-There are two others, and they exist because "run something asynchronously" actually covers three meaningfully different patterns:
+There is one other, and they exist because "run something asynchronously" actually covers two meaningfully different patterns:

-- Background completion of a conversation.
+• Background completion of a conversation.
 A specific conversation needs to advance, but you do not want to wait.
-Use
+Use /conversation/dispatch (stateless) or /conversation/{id}/dispatch (stateful).

-/conversation/dispatch(stateless) or/conversation/{id}/dispatch(stateful). - Run a configured task on demand.
+• Run a configured task on demand.
 A task is a saved, named, schedulable unit of agent work - a configured bot, instructions, contact, session settings - that normally runs on a cron-like schedule.
 Sometimes you want to run it now.
-Use
+Use /task/{id}/trigger.

 Triggering a task

 A task is a first-class platform resource.
 It bundles together a bot, an optional contact, instructions, session settings, optional metadata, and a schedule.
-Tasks are how you run agent work on a regular cadence (every hour, every weekday at 9am, on a cron expression) without writing scheduling infrastructure of your own.
+Tasks are how you run agent work on a regular cadence (every hour, every weekday at 9am, on a cron expression) without writing scheduling infrastructure of your own - and they are also how you run agent work that needs more than 15 minutes of execution time, with or without a schedule.

 /task/{id}/trigger runs an existing task immediately, outside of its schedule, with all the same configuration the scheduled run would use.
 The response confirms the task was queued; the actual execution happens in the background and creates a conversation in the platform exactly as a scheduled run would.
 The next scheduled run is unaffected.